cubicap/Jaculus-link/docs/architecture.md

 library is implemented in the `Mux` class, which multiplexes 256 channels on a single stream connection.

-It is possible to use other implementations which use different protocols, provided that they implement the `ChannelTransmitter` interface for transmission and provide a way to connect them to a `ChannelReceiver` for processing received data.
+It is possible to use other implementations which use different protocols, provided that they implement the `DataLinkTx` interface for transmission and provide a way to connect them to a `DataLinkRx` for processing received data.

 ## Routing layer